QAInsights/LoadRunner-Exercises/70-Logging/70-Logging.md

 <details><summary>Click here to view the hint/answer</summary>
 <br/>
 <p>
-True.
+TRUE.
 Logging conserve resources, once you gain the confidence of the scripts, it is best to turn off the logs.
 </p>

 </details><br/>